andrebraga7/quotme/README.md

 3. Use an IDE and open Git Bash.
 Change directory to the location where you want the cloned directory to be made.
 4. Type 'git clone', and then paste the URL that you copied from GitHub.
 Press enter and a local clone will be created.
 5. To be able to get the project to work you need to install the requirements.
 This can be done by using the command below:

-* ```pip3 install -r requirements.txt``` - This command downloads and install all required dependencies that is stated in the requirements file.
+* ```npm install``` - This command downloads and install all required dependencies that is stated in the package.json file.

-6. The next step is to set up the environment file so that the project knows what variables that needs to be used for it to work.
-Environment variables are usually hidden due to sensitive information.
-It's very important that you don't push the env.py file to Github (this can be secured by adding env.py to the .gitignore-file).
-The variables that are declared in the env.py file needs to be added to the Heroku config vars.
-Don't forget to do necessary migrations before trying to run the server.

-* ```python3 manage.py migrate``` - This will do the necessary migrations.
-* ```python3 manage.py runserver``` - If everything i setup correctly the project is now live locally.

 [Back to top](#table-of-content)